Introduction

 Payoneer maintains direct connections with most marketplaces, ensuring that fund transfers are hassle-free.

-Fee: Free (platform fees are applicable)
+Fee: 1% receiving fee (platform fees are also applicable)

 Global payment service (Receiving accounts in USD, EUR, GBP)